drewjocham/mongo-migration-tool/INSTALL.md

 ## Configuration

-mongo-essential can be configured through environment variables or configuration files.
+mongo-migration can be configured through environment variables or configuration files.

 ### Environment Variables